rust-lang/rust/src/doc/rustc-dev-guide/src/profiling.md

 The llvm-lines output is affected by several options.
 `optimize = false` increases it from 2.1GB to 3.5GB and `codegen-units = 0` to 4.1GB.

 MIR optimizations have little impact.
-Compared to the default `RUSTFLAGS="-Zmir-opt-level=1"`, level 0 adds 0.3GB and level 2 removes 0.2GB.
+Compared to the default `RUSTFLAGS="-Z mir-opt-level=1"`, level 0 adds 0.3GB and level 2 removes 0.2GB.
 Inlining currently only happens in LLVM, but this might change in the future.